 A plug for my barber...Mattie francis

-2010 : mattie sadly passed away last year.
-This us therefore in memory of this wonderfully amiable character.
+UPDATE 2010 : mattie sadly passed away last year.
+This Is therefore in memory of this wonderfully amiable character.

 I just don't hold with all this modern 'stylist' rubbish.
 A bunch of out of work air stewards charging you thirty quid to play with your hair and drip feed you weak coffee.